bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 ```

 ## Precluster sequences
-Unify similar sequences, i.e. cluster sequences that probably are noisy (according to P. Schloss: allow 1 difference for every 100 bp of sequence) aka "denoising".
+Unify similar sequences, i.e. cluster sequences that probably are noisy aka "denoising" (according to the MiSeq SOP, allow 1 difference for every 100 bp of sequence).

 **diff** | **2** | **3** | **5** | **6**
 :--- | ---: | ---: | ---: | ---: